 Online money transfers are increasingly becoming popular among Colombians sending money home.
 The transfer speed, the favourable exchange rates, the variety of services they offer, and convenience are just but a few of the factors that make online money transfer services attractive.

 These services simplify the sending process by giving you convenient options such as sending from their websites, using mobile apps, sending in person from brick and mortar stores or even from Facebook messenger.

+Almost all online money transfer services require that you sign up for a free account before you can send money to Colombia.
 Below are the two main options you can use when sending money to Colombia through online money transfers service providers.

 International checks are still a viable and secure way to send money home.
 However, there are a few disadvantages such as long processing times and unfavourable exchange rates depending on the bank where you cash it.

-A quick note, the information may vary marginally depending on the money transfer service provider and the transfer method you use.
+A quick note, the information may vary marginally depending on the money transfer service provider and the method you use.

 Nothing compares to the satisfaction you get when you know that your loved ones in Colombia are well-fed, sheltered, and doing well healthwise.
 This mental picture keeps on pushing you to send more and more each time.